…Now I want

 Let your indulgence set me free.

+For sure, the quality of mercy has a trembling, “unmistakable” resonance in the works of Shakespeare.
 Nevertheless, when we exit the maze of The Tempest, floating on Prospero’s astoundingly Catholic epilogue, with the words “mercy“, “crimes” and “pardon” resounding in our ears, chances are that the artisan responsible for our euphoria was Ben Jonson.
 In my view, Jonson trumps everyone as the best candidate for the epilogue’s exercise in octosyllabic couplets, which he used to such touching effect in his elegy “On My First Daughter“.
 The evidence is, of course, circumstantial, but strong on both the biographical and literary fronts:

 …Help, O you that may